segmentio/segment-docs/src/protocols/transformations.md

 To create a Transformation, navigate to the Transformations tab in Protocols and click **New Transformation** in the top right.
 A three-step wizard guides you through creating a transformation.

+> info ""
-**Note: Only workspace owners can currently create and edit transformations!**
+> Only workspace owners can currently create and edit transformations!

 ![](images/transformation_wizard.png)